ivanodferri/stories/README.md

 # stories-
-Digital art stories exploring transformation, metamorphosis The fusion of art and justice
+Digital art stories exploring transformation, metamorphosis when the fusion of art and justice takes place